aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/introduction/_index.md

 1. Open the output VDX file in Microsoft Visio.
 1. Selecting Info from the File menu.
 #### **Writing Visio Document Summary Information Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Introduction-SetVisioProperties-SetVisioProperties.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Introduction-SetVisioProperties-SetVisioProperties.cs" >}}
 ## **Detect the Format of Visio File**
 Using Aspose.Diagram for .NET API, developers can detect the format of the Visio file before opening it because the file extension does not guarantee that the file content is appropriate.
 ### **Detect Format Programming Sample**
 The following sample code illustrates how to detect a file format (using the file path or stream) and check its extension.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Introduction-DetectVisioFileFormat-DetectVisioFileFormat.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Introduction-DetectVisioFileFormat-DetectVisioFileFormat.cs" >}}